 By Lauren Wood

-Cataract is famous for being BIG.
-It has the deepest canyons, massive water volume below the confluence of both the Colorado and Green River and some of the biggest whitewater in North America; during spring run-off making rapids in the Grand Canyon seem relatively tame.
+The Colorado River through Cataract Canyon is famous for being BIG.
+It has the deepest canyons, massive water volume below the confluence of the Colorado and Green Rivers and some of the biggest whitewater in North America.
+During spring run-off, Cataract makes rapids in the Grand Canyon seem relatively tame.
 I remember my first trip through Cataract’s red-rock walls at “high water” being unforgettable.
 I have spent my whole life on the river and none of my previous trips had prepared me for the deluge of churning holes, rolling wave-trains and sheer fun I found.
-The “Big-Drops” with features named ominous things like “Little Niagra”, “The Claw” and “Satan’s Gut” are not for the faint of heart but can seriously take your breath away and leave you with some unforgettable memories.
+The “Big-Drops” with features named ominous things like “Little Niagara”, “The Claw” and “Satan’s Gut” are not for the faint of heart but can seriously take your breath away and leave you with some unforgettable memories.

-One of many perks of Cataract Canyon are the dramatic sheer cliff faces that seem to tower so far out of reach, its hard to imagine just how high they must be.
-The only thing better than marveling at these cliffs from the comfort of the Colorado River, is to join us for Holiday’s most folkloric hike, “The Dolls House”.
-Earn your dinner by filling your water bottle and scaling on of these impressive canyon walls up a historic trail to sit amongst titanic “Dolls” on the high cliff face.
-These dolls or more accurately hoodoos give the impression of mysterious figures, sentinels watching over you from the valley floor.
+One of many perks of Cataract Canyon is the dramatic sheer cliff faces that seem to tower so far out of reach that it’s hard to imagine just how high they must be.
+The only thing better than marveling at these cliffs from the comfort of the Colorado River is to join us for Holiday’s most folkloric hike, “The Doll House”.
+Earn your dinner by filling your water bottle and scaling one of these impressive canyon walls up a historic trail to sit among titanic “Dolls” on the high cliff face.
+These dolls (or more accurately, hoodoos) give the impression of mysterious figures, sentinels watching over you from the valley floor.
 From the top, these dolls are gentle giants, affording you shade, slot canyon adventures and will bear witness with you and your friends while you take in the view from 1,600 feet above the river.
-Whether you’re relaxing at camp or sitting amongst the dolls, the view is great.
+Whether you’re relaxing at camp or sitting among the dolls, the view is great.

-Cataract canyon as mentioned is notorious.
+Cataract Canyon in the heart of Canyonlands National Park, as previously mentioned, is notorious.
 It has many stories of peril with everyone from mountain men to railroad builders to prospectors trying their hand at navigating its treacherous rapids.
-Boatmen and women will stop at inscriptions along the river to pay respect to the women and men who have come before braving not only the rapids but their own ignorance of the un-charted canyon.
-While many of these individuals made it through the rapids there are numerous stories of individuals not being so lucky that make for some great campfire ghost stories.
+Boatmen and women will stop at inscriptions along the river to pay respect to the women and men who have come before, braving not only the rapids but their own ignorance of the uncharted canyon.
+While many of these individuals made it through the rapids, there are numerous stories of individuals not being so lucky that make for some great campfire ghost stories.